glpi-project/doc/source/modules/assets/computers.rst

     .. warning::

-       A software can only be installed if its license has a version, either buying or use.
+       A software can only be installed if its license has a version in use or a purchase version.